 The Jupiter NEXT is also home to Hey Love, a lush bar and full-service restaurant lined with exotic plants that’s quickly become a go-to for tropical cocktails and comfort food.
 Across the street at the Jupiter is Doug Fir, a mainstay for souped-up bar food, happy hour, and a tightly-packed gig schedule.

 Centrally located in Downtown Portland only a 20-minute drive from the airport, The Porter offers classically luxurious accommodations.
 The sleek and spacious lobby houses a full-service bar and restaurant as well as a casual but quaint café The Portland Exchange, with a range of coffees and teas, baked goods, small bites, and gourmet grocery items.
 On the roof, restaurant and lounge Xport boasts scenic views of the city and the mountains.
 Rustic rooms feature 50-inch televisions and exceptionally plush robes perfect for donning at the Meditation Spa, which is complete with a heated indoor pool and a fitness center offering meditation, yoga, and aqua aerobics.

-Rachel is a Staff Writer at Unearth Women.
-As Staff Writer, Rachel is tasked with capturing the compelling narratives of formidable ladies from around the world.
+Rachel is Executive Editor at Unearth Women.
+As Executive, Rachel is tasked with capturing the compelling narratives of formidable ladies from around the world as well as editing stories for the print publication.
 Formerly Art & Design Editor at Culture Trip, where she was an original member of the core editorial team that collaboratively established the digital publication’s voice, Rachel lives in pursuit of the social, cultural, and political power of visual art.

 Rachel is living in her hometown of New York City, where she currently works as a freelance journalist and hosts art vlog Several Circles, which delves into the human interest stories of pioneering artists from history to the contemporary day.